ibm-cloud-docs/assistant/index.md

 - Any questions that cannot be answered by the dialog skill are sent to the **search skill**, which finds relevant answers by searching the company knowledge bases that you configure for the purpose.

 To see how {{site.data.keyword.conversationshort}} is helping enterprises cut costs and improve customer satisfaction today, [read the Watson blog](https://www.ibm.com/blogs/watson/2020/03/independent-study-finds-ibm-watson-assistant-customers-accrued-23-9-million-in-benefits/){: external}.

+This documentation describes managed instances of {{site.data.keyword.conversationshort}} that are offered in IBM Cloud or in Cloud Pak for Data as a Service.
+If you are interested in on-premises or installed deployments, see [this documentation](/docs/assistant-data?topic=assistant-data-index).
+{: note}

 ## Implementation steps
 {: #index-implementation}